-ACA Open Enrollment is Closing - What Are Your Insurance Options?
+ACA Open Enrollment Deadline: What Are Your Insurance Options?

 - Purchase Short Term Medical (STM) Insurance – STM policies can be purchased by those looking for a temporary solution to fill the gaps in their health coverage.
 An STM plan can cover you while you wait for another plan to kick in, or even if you’re not sure which long-term plan is for you, and you need more time to figure out your options.

 Short Term Medical (STM) plans from HCC Life Insurance Company don’t meet the ten essential requirements for ACA plans.
-By enrolling in an STM policy, you would have to pay a $95 penalty in 2014, or 1% of your adjusted gross income; whichever is higher.
-Depending on your health status, however, STM plans may be less expensive.
-Even with the 2014 penalty, you may still be able to find a policy that costs less annually than those available through the ACA marketplace.
-And you can usually secure STM coverage within 24 hours by completing a simple online form.
+By enrolling in an STM policy, you would have to pay a $695/adult ($347.50/child) penalty in 2016, or 2.5% of your adjusted gross income, whichever is higher.
+You do not have to pay a penalty if the non-compliant policy is held no longer than two months according to healthcare.gov.